unioslo/harborapi/docs/usage/retry.md

 The `wait_gen` field takes a [`_WaitGenerator`][backoff._typing._WaitGenerator], which is a callable that takes any number of keyword arguments and returns a generator that yields floats.
 The generator is used to generate the wait time between retries.
 The default wait generator is [`backoff.expo`](https://github.com/litl/backoff/blob/d82b23c42d7a7e2402903e71e7a7f03014a00076/backoff/_wait_gen.py#L8-L32).

-In the example we define the custom wait generator function `adder`, which takes the arguments `base` and `value`.
+In the example, we define the custom wait generator function `adder`, which takes the arguments `base` and `value`.
 These parameters both have the default value `1`.
 If we want to, we can override the default arguments by passing them to the `RetrySettings` constructor as keyword arguments.

 Any extra keyword arguments passed to the `RetrySettings` constructor will in turn be passed to the wait generator function: